Legal and Optional Tenant Maintenance Responsibilities

 Additional Ways Tenants Can Help With Property Maintenance

-In addition to the legal responsibilities tenants have to maintain rental property, there are additional ways your tenants can help with property maintenance.
+In addition to the legal responsibilities tenants have, there are additional ways your tenants can help with property maintenance.
 These tasks can be agreed upon separately between you and your tenant.
 In exchange for the additional maintenance responsibility, a landlord will often offer a tenant a reduction in rent.

 Maintenance in Exchange for Reduced Rent: